ZigaJavornik/ZigaLibs/README.md

 Various libraries for TwinCAT using OOP style.
-For example on usage see tests in the TESTS folder of the library project.
+For example on usage see tests in the ```TESTS``` folder of the library project.
 Report any possible bugs :)
-There are many project to choose from, but they all, for the most part, reference Core library - this is a library with core functionalities and interfaces.
+There are many project to choose from, but they all, for the most part, reference ```Core``` library - this is a library with core functionalities and interfaces.
 Current libraries include:

 ![image](https://github.com/user-attachments/assets/240a38a1-b08b-4952-b3ad-711e162df883)

 As a side note, the libraries contain "helper classes", which are programs that do not hold any body logic, thus they do not require being called.
-These "classes" have only methods and constants.
+These "classes" have only ```methods``` and ```constants```.
 As an example, this is a helper class for Ams:

 ![image](https://github.com/user-attachments/assets/75aac691-a353-4d93-a660-af2455a43738)